Karim-53/Compare-xAI/README.md

 .4 Run `reset_experiment.py` then run `src/aggregate_data.py`.
 src/aggregate_data.py

-## 3.2 Add a new Unit test
+## 3.2 Add a new test

 .1 Create a python script `explainers/my_explainer.py`.

 .2 Create `MyTest` class that inherit from `Test` superclass.
-Have a look at `tests/cough_and_fever.py` to better understand how to implement the unit test.
+Have a look at `tests/cough_and_fever.py` to better understand how to implement the test.
 Also do not hesitate to import a library and to add it to `requirements.txt`.

 .3 In `src/test.py` add `MyTest` to the list of `valid_tests`.